-To better understand results, I run several heterogeneity analyses.
-First, I find that the effect is entirely driven by individuals who, at the end of the survey, reveal they felt bothered by Confederate monuments.
-This result is reassuring on the validity of the experiment as it confirms that respondents' answers reflect their views towards Confederate symbols.
-Similarly, I find that the negative effects of monuments are virtually offset among Republicans.
-Third I investigate how the effect changes by age and I find that it does not substantially vary with age among African Americans, while it seems relatively stronger among younger whites.
-Finally, I leverage my sample of African Americans from the North to see whether the effect differ across regions.
-I do not find a statistically different effect, suggesting that
+Table E12 shows that the effect is entirely driven by individuals who, at the end of the survey, claimed they felt bothered by Confederate monuments.
+Furthermore, the table shows that the negative effects of monuments are virtually offset among Republicans.
+Table E13 shows that the effect does not substantially vary with age among African Americans, while it seems relatively stronger among younger whites.